 -

-by supporting 10 creatives from refugee backgrounds in paid placements with 10 leading arts organisations across the UK, welcoming a new generation of diverse talent into the industry.
+Building from Stage Door 10 (2025), which marked 10 years since Good Chance began in the Calais Jungle, we’re supporting 11 creatives from refugee backgrounds in paid placements with 11 leading arts organisations across the UK, welcoming a new generation of diverse talent into the industry.

 “When I crossed Mediterranean sea from Libya to Italy and stayed in the Jungle for 4 months, I met the wonderful people of Good Chance.
 They helped me to forget my nightmare and the journey that I had been on there.
 Since we were in the Calais Jungle, all through to now, Good Chance gave us opportunities to make a difference.”